A critical assessment of bonding descriptors for predicting materials properties: Methods

 For all SISSO models, the number of candidate descriptors retained in the sure-independence screening step ($n_{\text{sis}}$) is set to 100, the number of residuals ($n_{\text{residuals}}$) is set to 10, the maximum descriptor dimension is set to 3, and the maximum rung is set to 1.
 The resulting symbolic expressions are presented in the main text, while equations obtained at rung 2 are provided in the associated GitHub repository.

-As an additional validation step, we also explored GA-assisted descriptor selection applied to the reduced descriptor set.
+It is important to note that any form of descriptor pre-screening introduces a certain degree of bias into the resulting symbolic SR expressions.
+Our approach of selecting only the top 20 descriptors from the reduced set is subject to this same constraint.
+Thus, as an additional validation step, we also explored GA-assisted descriptor selection applied to the reduced descriptor set (Section~\ref{rel_desc}).
 Here, a genetic algorithm is used to identify an optimal subset of twenty descriptors that minimizes MAE, while keeping all SISSO hyperparameters fixed.
 The GA implementation differs from that presented in \cite{mazheika2024combining}; it is instead based on binary differential evolution \cite{bde}, implemented using the DEAP package \cite{deap1,deap2}, and conducted within a 5-fold cross-validation framework.
 In each generation, a population of 20 individuals is initialized by randomly selecting 20 descriptors from the reduced set, with the descriptor creation rung set to 2, maximum descriptor dimension set to 3, $n_{\text{sis}} = 100$, and $n_{\text{residuals}} = 10$.
 At the end of the GA search, the selected descriptor subset is used to train SISSO on the full dataset.
 We find that the GA-assisted approach produces descriptor sets that are broadly similar to those obtained by directly selecting the top 20 descriptors from the reduced set.
 Our current implementation of the GA-assisted strategy is slow in contrast to the feature selection pipeline discussed above, with long run times due to serial population evaluation.
 Additionally, given the vast combinatorial search space, the small population size of 20 per generation may limit the algorithm’s ability to fully explore possible solutions.
 Consequently, the efficient application of this approach may require improvements, such as parallel population evaluation.
 Nevertheless, representative results obtained using this approach for selected target properties are made available via our Zenodo repository, and the code implementation is provided in the associated GitHub repository.